kylerobson/objective-c-style-guide/README.md

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.

-## Ordering of methods
+## File organization

 Imports at the top.

+Constants below the imports.

+Class extension below constants.

+Implementation below class extension.

-Methods exposed in the interface of this class should be at the top.
+Methods exposed in the interface of this class should be at the top of the implementation.
 Below that any methods inherited from super.
 Below that methods for protocols specified in the interface.
 Below that any private methods for this implementation.
 Below that any protocol methods specified from this implementation file (using class extension).

 `@synthesize` and `@dynamic` statements at the very bottom.
-Constants near the top of the file, below the imports.

-`init` methods should be structured like this:
+`init` methods should be structured like this.
+Built in code snippets can be edited to clean them up (they're totally inconsistent and often left out of date by the Xcode team):

 ```objc
 - (instancetype)init {